devlinih/devlin-ihmacs/README.md

 ## Dependencies

-Devlin Ihmacs has no dependencies other than Python 3 and ncurses.
+Devlin Ihmacs has no dependencies other than Python 3 (3.9 or later) and ncurses.
 All functionality is implemented through the Python [curses](https://docs.python.org/3/library/curses.html) bindings and [regular expressions](https://docs.python.org/3/library/re.html), both of which are included in the Python standard library.
 Most Linux and